xiongrxchn/IntelBri.github.io/index.md

 | Actual sampling time (s) | 301 | 151 | 62 | 32 | 17 | 8 | 5 | 3 |
 | Error rate (%) | 0.33 | 0.67 | 3.33 | 6.67 | 13.33 | 33.33 | 66.67 | 100 |

-Especially when the sampling frequencies of the Accelerometer are tested for 200Hz, some data points are colleted with zero values with error rate 100%.
+In particular, when the sampling frequenciy of the accelerometer reach 200Hz, some data points are colleted with zero values with error rate 100%.
+Here, the team uses 10Hz as the sampling frequency of the accelerometer in the experiments.

  ![](Images/frequency_test.png)

   - GPS sensor: The GPS module's max frequency is 10Hz, and the default frequency is 1 Hz.
-Here, the team uses the default frequency due to the low speed of our system.
+Here, the team uses the default frequency - 1Hz as the sampling frequency of the GPS sensor due to the low speed of our system.

-#### Absent value of sensors
+#### Absent values of sensors

-GPS receivers often miss some signals, especially when moving various obstructions such as bridges, tunnels, etc. The module loses GPS signals and the positioning may be interrupted.
-In most cases, this positioning interruption lasts for a short time.
-In our experiments, we use the linear interpolation between GPS readings as the georeferenced locations due to the testing cars' low speed.

-For the zero readings of the accelerometer, the team also ﬁlls the missing values with linear interpolation.
+The sensors, including the GPS module and accelerometer, often miss some signals or receive zero readings during the experiments.
+For example, when passing through bridges, closed buildings, or tunnels, the GPS module may lose the satellites' connections.
+In our experiments, we use linear interpolation to the missing values between GPS readings due to the testing cars' low speed.
+Similarly, for the accelerometer's zero readings, the team also ﬁlls the missing values with linear interpolation.

 #### Signal smoothing

-To discover important patterns in our data while leaving out the noise, the team applies moving average to smooth the accelerometer signals.
-The smoothing goal is to produce slow changes in value to reflect data trends.
+To uncover and identify the signal patterns of acceleration data, the team applies the moving average method to smooth the accelerometer signals and remove noisy vales to reflect the overall trends.

 ### 3.4 Pavement defect patterns

-The team focused on collecting a diverse set of samples, including the following event classes:
+The team focused on collecting a diverse set of samples, including the following event classes [6]:

-  - Smooth road (SM): Segments of road surface that are considered smooth.
+  - Smooth road (SM): good road conditions with smooth pavements.

-  - Potholes (PH): Missing chunks of pavement, severely sunk in the base of road pavements.
+  - Potholes (PH): Missing chunks of pavement.

   - Upheaval (UH): Upheaval is a localized upward movement in the pavement due to the subgrade's swelling.

   - Cracking (CR): Road cracks typically result from natural vehicle movement and temperature changes.
-The cracks make it easier for water to damage the road base, leading to more serious problems such as potholes.

 ![](Images/defect_type.png)